circonus/irondb-docs/configuration.md

 #### raw_database conflict_resolver

-When a metric gets written more than one time at the same exact millisecond offset you have a conflict we have to resolve.
+When a metric gets written more than one time at the exact millisecond offset you have a conflict we have to resolve.
 All operations in IRONdb are commutative and this lets us avoid complicated consensus algorithms for data.
 Conflicts, therefore, need to choose a winner and this choice needs to be